Jose Javier Reyes

 Jose "Joey" Javier Reyes (born October 21, 1954) is a Filipino director, screenwriter, lyricist, and actor.
-He has won awards at the Gawad Urian, Metro Manila Film Festival and Filipino Star Awards for Movies for his films, which include Pahiram ng Isang Umaga, Batang PX and Kasal, Kasali, Kasalo.
-He also wrote the screenplay for Filipino blockbuster Four Sisters and a Wedding from which a Filipino meme featuring Bea Alonzo was sourced.
-Javier Reyes is the uncle of Mark A. Reyes.
+He has won awards from the Gawad Urian, Metro Manila Film Festival and PMPC Star Awards for Movies for his work on films such as Pahiram ng Isang Umaga, Batang PX, and Kasal, Kasali, Kasalo.

+Reyes currently serves as the chairperson of the Film Development Council of the Philippines.

 Education

-Joey Reyes graduated from De La Salle University in Manila, Philippines from the College of Liberal Arts.
-During his stay as an undergraduate he was already a director and writer for the university's theatre guild - Harlequin Theatre Guild.
+Reyes graduated from De La Salle University in Manila, Philippines from the College of Liberal Arts.
+During his stay as an undergraduate he was already a director and writer for the university's theatre guild Harlequin Theatre Guild.
 Reyes also finished his master's degree in English Education from the De La Salle University Graduate School and has taken courses leading to his Ph.D. in Comparative Literature at the University of Santo Tomas.
 He was the recipient of a Doctoral Enrichment Program grant through the Fulbright-Hayes Foundation where he took doctoral courses in Comparative Literature and Folklore Studies at Indiana University, Bloomington.

 Career

-He also serves as a Professorial Lecturer at the Department of Communication, De la Salle University and sits as Chairman of the AB Film Program at the Design and Arts Campus at the De La Salle–College of Saint Benilde.
+He also serves as a Senior Professional Lecturer at the Department of Communication, De la Salle University.
+He served as Chairman of the AB Film Program at the Design Arts Campus at the De La Salle–College of Saint Benilde from 2019 to 2025.

-He is also the Head of Competition and Monitoring Committee of the Cinemalaya Independent Film Festival.
+He was also the Head of Competition and Monitoring Committee of the Cinemalaya Independent Film Festival.
 He also sits as the Head of the Student Short Film Competition of the MetroManila Film Festival while sitting as part of its Education Panel. there teaching under the Communication Department and holding classes for the Communication Arts majors of the university.

-His first writing for a film was Oro, Plata, Mata in 1982, which is being streamed on Netflix.
+His first writing for a major film was Oro, Plata, Mata in 1982, which is being streamed on Netflix.

 He wrote the libretto of the musical Katy, based on the life and times of Philippine Jazz Queen, Katy de la Cruz.
 He penned the original song, "Minsan ang Minahal ay Ako" for the musical with music composed by National Artist, Ryan Cayabyab.
 He also wrote the hit song, "Iisa Pa Lamang" sung by Joey Albert with music by Danny Tan.
 He also wrote the lyrics of the Christmas song, "Kumukutikutitap" with music also by Cayabyab.

 On April 11, 2024, Reyes took his oath as the new chairman of the Film Development Council of the Philippines (FDCP), succeeding Tirso Cruz III who resigned in early March.

+Personal life

+He is the uncle of Mark A. Reyes.